Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Abstract

 \section{Abstract}

-Using the standard Bardeen-Cooper-Schrieffer (BCS) theory, we microscopically derive the superconductor-insulator boundary conditions for the Ginzburg-Landau (GL) model.
+Using the standard Bardeen-Cooper-Schrieffer (BCS) theory, we revise microscopic derivation of the superconductor-insulator boundary conditions for the Ginzburg-Landau (GL) model.
 We obtain a negative contribution to free energy in the form of surface integral.
-Boundary conditions are shown to follow from considering the order parameter reflected in the boundary.
-These boundary conditions are also derived for more general GL models with higher-order derivatives and pair-density-wave states.
-It allows us to describe the formation of boundary states with higher critical temperature and the gap enhancement in the GL theory.
-In the case of an applied external field, we show that the third critical magnetic field's value $H_{c3}$ is higher than what follows from the de Gennes boundary conditions.
+Boundary conditions for the conventional superconductor have the form $\textbf{n} \cdot \nabla \psi = \text{const} \psi$.
+These are shown to follow from considering the order parameter reflected in the boundary.
+The boundary conditions are also derived for more general GL models with higher-order derivatives and pair-density-wave states.
+It shows that the boundary states with higher critical temperature and the boundary gap enhancement, found recently in BCS theory, are also present in microscopically-derived GL theory.
+In the case of an applied external field, we show that the third critical magnetic-field value $H_{c3}$ is higher than what follows from the de Gennes boundary conditions and is also significant in type-I regime.